A Summary of Our First Five Road Trips

 Bill has a knack for finding interesting places to visit.
 So after some research, he selected Forest Lake RV (#5 on map), Advance, North Carolina.
 We didn’t blog about this stay, but we had a blast.
 However, this campground was a bit lacking in ambience, but it had all the amenities we needed (full hook ups).
 And the bonus was that since I post on Facebook where we are, we were able to meet up with a long lost cousin and had a great time touring the Billy Graham Library and Museum with them.
 We also had some great hiking (Boone’s Cave, Lexington, NC) as we discovered in 2003 how much we love to hike in the mountains.
 We both love history, so finding interesting places to visit, coupled with either mountains or beaches makes for a lot of fun and adventure for us.

-Speaking of history, our next stop was in Milledgeville, Georgia, the first state capital of Georgia.
+Speaking of history, our next stop was in Milledgeville, Georgia.
+This was the first state capital of Georgia.
 The campground name was very deceiving but the history we stumbled on made up for the basic campground, Scenic Mountain RV Resort (#6 on map).
 Good parts about the “resort” (a term that doesn’t really do it justice) was that it was conveniently located to the wonderful history, the price was excellent (Passport America), laundry room was nice, and the NEW staff was super friendly and helpful.
 The downside was that most of people in the resort were full time residents.
 That tends to change the “ambiance” of a park.
 What we loved about Milledgeville was that it is a small college town and the historic area has been fabulously preserved.
 We visited several mansions, but our favorite was the Old Capital Museum.
 The Docent or tour guide was a college student studying history.
 What a bonus and it was our favorite historical tour to date.
 We enjoyed church at Covenant Presbyterian Church – same name as our church in Sebring.
 As for hiking, we couldn’t find that scenic mountain!
 But one mansion we toured had a great self-guided walking tour of the grounds, a good one mile walk.

 And the final location, Panama City Beach RV Resort (#7 on map).
 You get what you pay for!
 This was our most expensive resort to date, but it was absolutely fabulous!
 I’m not good at keeping track of how much we spend, but it was around $45 and they did give Good Sam Club discount.
 We actually met friends here (they camped in a pop-up tent in the Saint Andrews State Park, within walking distance) there for the Thanksgiving Holiday.
 The bad news was that it was the coldest week ever!
 The water was turned off one night due to the freezing temperatures.
-But hanging out with friends made it OK.
-We enjoyed an evening at their campsite with a campfire cooked dinner (yummy!) and they came to our camper for a warm Thanksgiving dinner inside (it was so cold outside).
-We each prepared part of the meal so it was no burden for anyone.
-We had planned to cook a turkey in our new stove…what a shock when we finally looked inside it.
-You can only cook a pan of brownies in it!
-So we did cheat and let Publix cook the turkey for us.
-Now the best lesson we learned here was when to travel.
-The absolutely worst day to try and drive, especially when it was a normally 7 hour trip, is the Sunday after a holiday.
-It took us 11 hours to get home.
-NOT FUN towing a 5th wheel.
-What is so sad is that since we are retired, there was no rush to get home and we wished we had stayed another day or found a place to stop about 1/2 home.
-So we vowed we will limit our travel days and actually learned the best days to travel are Tuesdays and Thursdays for some reason.
-And we absolutely loved the long journey and the 56 nights!
+But hanging out with friends made it worthwhile!
+We enjoyed an evening at their campsite with a campfire cooked dinner (yummy)!

 FOURTH ROAD TRIP